turingschool-examples/quantified-self-starter-kit/README.md

 ### Test Files

-Near the end of game time, you will have multiple objects for your game that are tested separately with individual test files.
+Near the end of quantified self, you will have multiple objects for your project that are tested separately with individual test files.
 The `test/index.js` file serves as an "entry point" for mocha to load all of the tests you write.

 Test file organization is a bit different from development files.
 If we want to test the `food.js` file from above, then this is how we would do it.
 For each object file (in this case `food.js`), we want to have a corresponding test file.
 So in the `test` directory, we would create a new file called `test/food-test.js`.
 Here is what that file would look like: